 Item Similarities between Minor and Specified Programs Depending on the graduation requirements in individual major Relationship to programs, credits obtained in minor/specified programs can be major programs approved as credits required for the graduation of major programs.
 Please refer to the graduation requirements in your major program.
-Depending on the scheduled starting dates of classes provided in minor/specified program guides, students have to apply for registration for programs that they want to take, between early January and early Procedure to February every year (), using the survey function of "My MOMIJI." register with Those whose applications are approved can start to take the programs programs in the following academic year.
-In some specified programs, when to apply for registration is different from this period.
-For further information, see "Specified Programs" on the official HiPROSPECTS® website.
-When you have obtained credits for courses provided in minor/specified programs after entering the University before the registration to the minor/specified programs, such credits can be Taking courses approved as those that should be met for completion of the programs.
+Depending on the scheduled starting dates of classes provided in Procedure to minor/specified program guides, students have to apply for registration for programs that they want to take, between early January and early register with February every year, using the survey function of "My MOMIJI."
+Those programs whose applications are approved can start to take the programs in the following academic year.
+When you have obtained credits for courses provided in minor/specified programs after entering the University before the registration to the minor/specified programs, such credits can be Taking courses approved as those that should be met for completion of the Taking courses programs.
 Because of course time schedules, students cannot necessarily take all courses offered in minor/specified programs.
 Grades awarded for the courses offered in minor/specified programs are taken into account in calculating GPA (grade point average: HU's university-wide system of judging students' performance) (see p.
 HiPRO 8 ~ 10).
 Descripted in the academic transcripts For those who are taking minor/specific programs, it is descripted as "Currently Enrolled" in their academic transcripts.
 For those who have completed minor/specific programs, it is descripted as "Completed" in their academic transcripts.

-\ In some specified programs, when to apply for registration is different from the period of time mentioned above.
+^{} In some specified programs, when to apply for registration is different from the period of time mentioned above.
 For further information, see "Specified Programs" on the official HiPROSPECTS® website.